DwayneJ23/TumblrFeed/README.md

 # Lab 1 - *TumblrFeed*

 This exercise is to practice using table views by building a simple Tumblr app.
-TumblrFeed is a social media app using the [The Tumblt API](https://www.tumblr.com/docs/en/api/v2).
+TumblrFeed is a social media app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2).

 Time spent: 2 hours spent in total